wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-perforated-page.markdown

 Perforated design consists of two major components: Extended page table for extra level of mapping, and a modified L2 TLB organization and lookup protocol.
 We discuss these two in the following paragraphs.

+In order to map 4KB pages within a 2MB huge page, an extra level of page table entry must be added below the 2MB table entry.
+In addition, the page table must also contain information to identify which aligned 4KB address ranges are individually mapped as "holes".
+Both information must be easily located since they are on the critical path of page table walks.
+The paper proposes that the extra level of indirection can be located right next to the main page table, and calls it "shadow page table".
+When initializing a page table for perforated pages, the OS should allocate two pages, instead of one, when creating the page table entry.
+The shadow table entry has the same format as a last-level page table entry for mapping 4KB pages, with the same layout for base address and permission bits.